SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-3.rst

     pandas_profiling.ProfileReport(df)

-A link to the generate report can generated report can be viewed at the generated HTML document.
+A link to the generate report can generated report can be viewed at the generated HTML link.

 The output is quite extensive and very detailed, given the depth and breadth of our dataset so I will not include the details within the body of this post, but more information on the module is located at its `PYPI page <https://pypi.org/project/pandas-profiling/>`_.
 And that's it!
 With just two powerful lines of code, we can get very insightful hints about our dataset!